Different Types of Mutual Funds

 Mutual funds are categorized as follows, based on their structure:

-These funds can only be purchased during its first launch period, known as the New Fund Offer (NFO).
-Once the offer is closed, you cannot purchase any new units and can be redeemed once it reaches maturity.
+2. Closed-Ended Funds: These funds, known as the New Fund Offer (NFO), can only be purchased during its first launch period.
+Once the offer is closed, you cannot buy any new units, but they can be redeemed once they reach maturity.

 C. Based on Investment Goals